mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 Now that that's in place, it's time to switch back to California and wrap things up with them.
 To do this you need to complete form 3500A ([information][the-3500A] / [download][the-3500A-dl]).

+Don't try to save this form.
+You can't:

+![Go F*** Yourself -- You cannot save this file.][cannot-save]

+Instead, fill it out, print it, and mail it in along with a copy of your Federal Recognition.
+If you can print to PDF, that *might* save your work.

 ## Get Municipal Recognition

-XXX Brian: is this optional?

-The final step of this process, once you've heard back from the IRS and gotten approved (YAY!) is to get in touch with the city where you are incorporated and tell them that you're officially a non-profit according to the IRS and that you exist in their city.
+The final step of this process, is to get in touch with the city where you are incorporated and tell them that you're officially a non-profit according to the IRS and that you exist in their city.
 Easy-peasy compared to what we've been through.

 ## Wrapping Up

-All in all, that's the basic process of creating a non-profit.
-We were able to get our results back in about 30 days, which feels like something of a miracle, but it took us nearly a year to get all the paperwork completed and submitted.
+All in all, that's the basic process of creating a non-profit and getting tax exemption from the feds, the state and your city.
+Most of this went pretty smoothly, but the most difficult part was by far the IRS-1023, and even that we were able to get our results back in about 30 days.
+This  feels like something of a miracle, but it took us over a year to get all the paperwork completed and submitted.

-In the end I liken the process to an incantation of a magic spell: Done correctly, you wind up with a massive pile of paperwork that magically looks like a bad-ass application for tax-exempt status that washes over the reviewer, convincing him or her that your organization is charitable and deserves to become a 501(c)(3) in a forthright manner.
+In the end I liken the process to an incantation of a magic spell: Done correctly, you wind up with a massive pile of paperwork that magically looks like a bad-ass application for tax-exempt status that washes over anybody that looks at it, convincing him or her that your organization is charitable and deserves tax exemption in a forthright manner.

 Done incorrectly, you enter a hole of despair, despondency and, worse, taxation.